sonali091023/90DaysOfDevOps/2026/day-14/day-14-networking.md

 | Physical     | Network Access | Cables, hardware, signals                | Hardware signals, cables                    |

 **TCP/IP Model Layers:** The TCP/IP Model is a networking framework that explains how data moves across the internet.
 It is the practical model used in real-world networking, unlike the theoretical OSI Model.
+Note: The OSI Session, Presentation, and Application layers are combined into the TCP/IP Application layer.

 | Layer          | Purpose                                | Examples                                                    |
 | -------------- | -------------------------------------- | ------------------------------------------------------------|